discordx-ts/discordx/docs/docs/decorators/general/permission.md

 ## type: boolean

-Boolean overwrite default permission (aka permission for everyone) for application/simple command.
+Overwrite default permission (aka permission for everyone) for application/simple command.
+When true, the command can be used by anyone except those who have been denied by the @Permission decorator, vice versa.

 ## type: ApplicationCommandPermissionData